-The Rental Housing Act 50 of 1999 came into effect during 2000 and is the guiding legislation for the relationship that exists between tenants and landlords.
+Rental Housing Tribunal – The Rental Housing Act 50 of 1999 came into effect during 2000 and is the guiding legislation for the relationship that exists between tenants and landlords.

 The Rental Housing Tribunal manages complaints from both landlords and tenants and will intervene, mediate and seek resolution on any issues submitted to them.
 It only deals with matters relating to residential properties, however, and not commercial rentals.

-The primary reason for lodging a complaint with the Rental Housing Tribunal must be contesting unfair practice that has been undertaken by a landlord or tenant.
+The primary reason for lodging a complaint must be contesting unfair practice that has been undertaken by a landlord or tenant.
 The Tribunal focuses on quickly resolving disputes and must resolve a complaint within 90 days.

-The Rental Housing Tribunal has offices in each province, which oversee cases within each of its geographical areas.
-Most importantly, the services of the Rental Housing Tribunal are free to use.
+Their has offices in each province, which oversee cases within each of its geographical areas.
+Most importantly, their services are free to use.